tildearrow/furnace/doc/2-interface/settings.md

   - SDL: the default one.
   - JACK: the JACK Audio Connection Kit (low-latency audio server). only appears on Linux, or MacOS compiled with JACK support.
   - PortAudio: this may or may not perform better than the SDL backend.
-  - ASIO: Audio Stream Input/Output. extremely low latency, if your system has a driver for it. after selecting it, click "Apply" to see available devices.
+  - ASIO: Audio Stream Input/Output. low latency, if your system has a driver for it. after selecting it, click "Apply" to see available devices.
     - **Control Panel**: opens the ASIO driver's control panel. you must first select a device and click "Apply".
 - **Driver**: select a different audio driver if you're having problems with the default one.
   - only appears when Backend is SDL.